 Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

-Written by 1:50 pm Current Investigations
+Written by 3:50 am Current Investigations

 Blackstone Private Credit Fund (BCRED) Securities Investigation

-Are you concerned about your investment in Blackstone Private Credit Fund (BCRED)?
+Are You Concerned About Your Investment in Blackstone Private Credit Fund (BCRED)?

-Rising Redemption Requests – Liquidity and Risks
+Rising Redemption Requests — A Broader Trend

-Recent industry data suggests that investor sentiment toward large non-traded BDCs has weakened.
-According to a January 2026 Bloomberg report, investors requested more than $2.9 billion in redemptions from non-traded BDCs with over $1 billion in assets during the fourth quarter of 2025—an increase of approximately 200% from the prior quarter.
-The surge in withdrawal requests affected several of the largest private credit managers, including Blackstone Inc.Ares Management, and Blue Owl Capital.
+BCRED’s redemption pressure reflects a broader industry shift.
+According to a January 2026 Bloomberg report, investors requested more than $2.9 billion in redemptions from non-traded BDCs with over $1 billion in assets during the fourth quarter of 2025 — an increase of approximately 200% from the prior quarter.
+The surge affected several of the largest private credit managers, including Blackstone, Ares Management, and Blue Owl Capital.

 About Blackstone Private Credit Fund (BCRED)